 Goodyear (GT) Gains But Lags Market: What You Should Know

-Goodyear will be looking to display strength as it nears its next earnings release.
-On that day, Goodyear is projected to report earnings of $0.21 per share, which would represent a year-over-year decline of 52.27%.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.87 billion, up 33.18% from the prior-year quarter.
+Wall Street will be looking for positivity from Goodyear as it approaches its next earnings report date.
+This is expected to be February 11, 2022.
+In that report, analysts expect Goodyear to post earnings of $0.27 per share.
+This would mark a year-over-year decline of 38.64%.
+Our most recent consensus estimate is calling for quarterly revenue of $4.87 billion, up 33.18% from the year-ago period.

-Any recent changes to analyst estimates for Goodyear should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Goodyear.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.2% higher.
-Goodyear is holding a Zacks Rank of #1 (Strong Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.89% higher.
+Goodyear currently has a Zacks Rank of #1 (Strong Buy).

-Investors should also note Goodyear's current valuation metrics, including its Forward P/E ratio of 7.06.
-This valuation marks a discount compared to its industry's average Forward P/E of 12.22.
+Digging into valuation, Goodyear currently has a Forward P/E ratio of 7.36.
+This valuation marks a discount compared to its industry's average Forward P/E of 12.42.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.